Baobab, king of trees

 3600€ / Person

-Angola, tribes and Baia dos Tigres Expedition / November 2025 – 12 days
+Angola, tribes and Baia dos Tigres Expedition / December 2025 – 12 days (new departure)